 Students from across the world come to MHacks to build amazing things, transform dreams into realities, and to meet other people with the same level of passion to build their future.

 MIoT was founded to provide hands-on experience to students interested in electronics design.
 We are a multi-disciplinary team with many divisions: product design, electronics, software, finance, and design studio.
 Members will apply knowledge gained from coursework, research, and internships to drive the development of IoT devices and wearables.
 We value the growth of our members, so we provide mentorship and resources for students to add to their existing skills.

-An undergraduate student group that aims to design and build a demonstration for an electric propulsion system for STEM outreach at UM and local high schools.
+Michigan Advanced In-space propulsion Engineers an undergraduate student group that aims to design and build a demonstration for an electric propulsion system for STEM outreach at UM and local high schools.

 Student Chapter of the Michigan Lean Consortium is an organization created to host bi-weekly workshops and events to develop and support Lean systems student thinkers.
 We invite speakers to campus to introduce companies’ lean practices to increased knowledge of lean practices and principals.
 We also provide students the opportunities to connect with industry professionals through network events and consulting projects.

 The Michigan Transportation Student Organization is a club for students interested in transportation planning and engineering.
 This group is primarily geared toward students of Taubman College and the College of Engineering, though all students interested are welcome to join.